Crown and Cornice Moulding with VIP Classic Moulding

-Pot-light Design and Installation in Home and Business
+Pot-light Design and Installation for Home and Business

 VIP Classic Moulding specializes in the design, planning and installation of lights and electrical products.
 In order to create a beautiful space, it must be lit properly, and this is where our passion for pot-light installation originates from.
 Pot lights are a lighting fixture that is generally inserted recessed directly into the ceiling.
 These simple lighting fixtures are mounted so that no portion of them protrudes.
 They are generally only used as ceiling lights due to the fact that they need to be installed in a recess.

 People generally opt to place them in areas that need to be brightly lit; such as basements, kitchens and common rooms.
 Most offices and commercial building similarly prefer pot-lights because they are simple to install, maintain and do not cast much shadows.
 Business owners find that illuminating certain areas with pot lights can create an attractive an ambient glow; such as when highlighting new products in retail areas.